Code-Institute-Submissions/KeyWarden-Portfolio-Project-3-Battleships_FebResub/README.md

 ## Deployment

-* The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+* The site was deployed to Heroku.
-    - In the GitHub repository, navigate to the Settings tab
-    - From the source section drop-down menu, select the Master Branch
-    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    - The master branch has been selected, An the program deployed to the given Heroku project.

+The live link can be found here: https://project-3-python-battleships.herokuapp.com/